Yolanda M. King

 - Panelist, PED Panel: Careers in the Law, Walter Payton College Prep (April 25, 2013).

-- Presentation, The Challenges “Facing” Copyright Protection for Tattoos, Faculty Development Committee, Northern Illinois University College of Law (March 27, 2013).
+- Presenter, The Challenges “Facing” Copyright Protection for Tattoos, Faculty Development Committee, Northern Illinois University College of Law (March 27, 2013).

-- Presentation, The Challenges "Facing" Copyright Protection for Tattoos, Central States Law Schools Association's 2012 Annual Conference, Cleveland-Marshall College of Law (October 20, 2012).
+- Presenter, The Challenges "Facing" Copyright Protection for Tattoos, Central States Law Schools Association's 2012 Annual Conference, Cleveland-Marshall College of Law (October 20, 2012).

 - Panelist, Northern Illinois University College of Law Black Law Student Association Presents: "What Can I Do With My Law Degree?"
 (September 26, 2012).